STOP!!!! What’s UP with Fashion Proportions?

 Oh, YES!

-FASHION FOR US?
-FASHION BY US!
+FASHION FOR PEOPLE- FASHION BY PEOPLE!

 (my above sketches from SPFW A/W 2014 do not use exaggerated proportions.
 You can get deep into Model Drawing for fashion using “regular” and “plus size models” in my mind-blowing MODEL MAGIC online course, by the way.